-It is inherent to the status of DPD France and/or its subsidiaries as employer and its activities to collect, store and process certain Personal Data about its Employees and Business Partners.
+It is inherent to the status of GeoPost/DPDgroup as employer and its activities to collect, storeand process certain Personal Data about its Employees and Business Partners.

 By its very nature, Personal Data is a gateway to the private life of the person concerned.
-It is therefore essential to handle such data with the utmost care and confidentiality, in line with the applicable regulations.
+It is therefore essential to handle such data with the utmost care and confidentiality, in line with theapplicable regulations.

-DPD France and/or its subsidiaries processes this data with the utmost professionalism and in compliance with the most demanding legal and regulatory standards, especially those that concern the protection of Personal Data, information of collection, specification of the purpose, the exercise of Employee rights.
+GeoPost/DPDgroup processes this data with the utmost professionalism and in compliance with the most demanding legal and regulatory standards, especially those that concern the protection of Personal Data, information of collection, specification of the purpose, the exercise of Employee rights.

-DPD France and/or its subsidiaries undertakes to ensure the security and confidentiality of Personal Data.
+GeoPost/DPDgroup undertakes to ensure the security and confidentiality of Personal Data.
 To do so:

-- DPD France and/or its subsidiaries has technical processes in place to prevent any intrusions in our computer systems; - DPD France and/or its subsidiaries has developed an authorisation system to only allow accredited users to access certain data; - DPD France and/or its subsidiaries has response system in the event of a suspected cyberattack; - DPD France and/or its subsidiaries restricts collecting, processing, storing and sharing Personal Data to the extent it is necessary.
+- GeoPost/DPDgroup has technical processes in place to prevent any intrusions in our computer systems; - GeoPost/DPDgroup has developed an authorisation system to only allow accredited users to access certain data; - GeoPost/DPDgroup has response system in the event of a suspected cyberattack; - GeoPost/DPDgroup restricts collecting, processing, storing and sharing Personal Data to the extent it is necessary.

-- Interfere with our teams and Business Partners' privacy - Share Personal Data with third parties without the consent of the data subject or DPD France and/or its subsidiaries - Use Personal Data collected as part of our business activity for any purpose other than the purposes for which consent was given
+- Interfere with our teams and Business Partners' privacy - Share Personal Data with third parties without the consent of the data subject or GeoPost/DPDgroup - Use Personal Data collected as part of our business activity for any purpose other than the purposes for which consent was given

-- Respect Employees and Business Partners' privacy - Comply with applicable policies and procedures regarding the collecting, accessing, and processing of Personal Data - Report any suspected fraud and computer breaches
+Respect Employees and Business Partners' privacy

+- Comply with applicable policies and procedures regarding the collecting, accessing, and processing of Personal Data - Report any suspected fraud and computer breaches